EvelyneAkeyo/yolo/explanation/explanation.md

 1. Deployment

-Used for the frontend and backend.
+Used for the frontend and backend
-Ensures the application runs with the desired number of replicas.
+Ensures the application runs with the desired number of replicas

 2. StatefulSet